uvalib/dspace_util/README.md

 DSpace import requires a user account on the DSpace instance with administrator privileges.

+## Libra Export / DSpace Import

+Code here supports the activity of transferring items from LibraOpen to DSpace, in particular `dspace_import` which performs the full end-to-end transfer.

+Because large quantities of data may be transferred, a local directory with sufficiently large storage capacity should be set aside for the purpose of gathering exports from LibraOpen and converting them to DSpace imports.
+Programs here assume this directory can be found at the location defined as
+$COMMON_ROOT in `dspace_values`, along with the $EXPORT_DIR and $IMPORT_DIR
+subdirectory names.

+The `dspace_libra_export` program acquires LibraOpen export into the
+$COMMON_ROOT subdirectory referenced by $EXPORT_DIR.

+The `dspace_import_zip` program transforms $EXPORT_DIR item subdirectories into DSpace import items within the $COMMON_ROOT subdirectory referenced by
+$IMPORT_DIR and then into one or more zip files whose names are prefixed with
+$IMPORT_DIR.

+The `dspace_import` program will acquire export from LibraOpen via `dspace_libra_export` unless exports already exist in $EXPORT_DIR.
+It then runs `dspace_import_zip`, transfers the resulting zip files to the user account on the remote DSpace system, and runs the remote `dspace_import` on them to import the zipped items into DSpace.

 ## Developer desktop utilities

 Scripts from the "bin" directory are meant to be run on a developer workstation.

+Note that all scripts assume that AWS Command Line utilities have been installed and are available in the current $PATH.

 ### dspace_sh